Family research in Valva, Campania, Italy

 Church Records in Valva

-But our local genealogists, are graduated in history and archivistics so, with their expertise, they can research the church registers of Valva on your behalf to gather info about your family history during centuries.
+Our local genealogists, graduated in history and archival studies, can consult the parish archives of Valva on your behalf and reconstruct your family history through the centuries.

-For our experience, if you plan to come here to visit Valva, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Valva we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 1. Hello, I would like to know if you have any records of surname Valva and where/when they moved – I am from Albania and was wondering why my surname is the same as this town or just coincidence